 - Ontario Secondary School Diploma or Mature Student Status

-As a graduate you can proceed to full-time employment or further your studies in other college diploma, advanced diploma or university degree programs.
+As a graduate, you can proceed to full-time employment or further your studies in another college diploma, advanced diploma or university degree program.

 Please note: Each educational institution determines its own admission requirements.
 If you plan to attend any college other than Durham College or a university, please ensure that courses taken meet its admission requirements.Back to Top

 - Issues and Ethics in Science (GNED 1503)